Skip to main content

 Add-backs: recovering the income your tax return hides

 The key is that alt and private are bridges, not destinations.
 We map the refinance back to A-pricing from day one — usually 12–24 months out, once your filings and credit line up — so the flexibility you need today doesn't become a permanent cost.
 Carrying CRA arrears?
-See our /cra-debt-mortgage playbook for consolidating it at mortgage rates.
+See our CRA debt playbook for consolidating it at mortgage rates.

 FAQ